acetosyn/Ace-AI-Detector/README.md

 **ACE AI Detector** is a smart web app that detects whether any text is **AI-generated** or **human-written** using a custom-trained ML pipeline.
 You can paste text, upload documents, or extract content from URLs — and get instant results with probability scoring.

+##
+🔐 Login Credentials:

+Username: ace

+Password: ace

+👉 Please sign in using the credentials above.
+Do not register a new account.

+##

 🌐 **Live Demo**:
 👉 [ace-ai-detector-xkv7.onrender.com](https://ace-ai-detector-xkv7.onrender.com/)